chloemarieconnolly/Personal-Site/README.md

 Personal site built to practise and develop coding skills

 # Homepage

+# Projects

-# Stargazers-Log
+# Stargazers
-Log of stared repositories - based on guide
+Log of stared repositories - based on quickstart guide